shaojiawei07/shaojiawei07.github.io/_pages/about.md

 # News

 - **[Jan.
+2025]** Our paper "Graph Neural Network Enhanced Retrieval for Question Answering of Large Language Models" was accepted to 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics [[Preprint]](https://arxiv.org/abs/2406.06572)
+- **[Jan.
 2025]** Our paper "Tackling Distribution Shifts in Task-Oriented Communication with Information Bottleneck" was accepted to IEEE JSAC. [[Preprint]](https://arxiv.org/abs/2405.09514)
 - **[Dec.
 2024]** Our paper "CAMSIC: Content-aware Masked Image Modeling Transformer for Stereo Image Compression" was accepted to AAAI 2025. [[Preprint]](https://arxiv.org/abs/2403.08505)
 - **[Nov.
 2024]** Our paper "AI Flow at the Network Edge" was submitted. [[Preprint]](https://arxiv.org/abs/2411.12469)